TinyCircuits/TinyTV-site/docs/TinyTV-DIY-Kit/TinyTV-FAQ.md

 ### Different Power Source
 **How can I wire a different power source to continuously power the TinyTV?**

 * There are a few different options to answer this question depending on the constraints of you or your project's needs - <a href="http://forum.tinycircuits.com/index.php?topic=2383.msg5221#msg5221" target="_blank" alt="forum post that discusses some options for different power sources for the TinyTV">**read through all the options in this forum post**</a>.
-Additionally, if you plan on permanently installing the TV in a diorama, miniature or otherwise, it may help to change the settings of the TV beforehand to autoplay and loop videos loaded on the SD Card when powered, check out the <a href="https://learn.tinycircuits.com/Kits/TinyTV-Tutorial/" target="_blank" alt="TinyTV settings menu tutorial">**Settings Menu**</a> tutorial to learn more.
+Additionally, if you plan on permanently installing the TV in a diorama, miniature or otherwise, it may help to change the settings of the TV beforehand to auto-play and loop videos loaded on the SD Card when powered, check out the <a href="../TinyTV-Tutorial/" alt="TinyTV settings menu tutorial">**Settings Menu**</a> tutorial to learn more.

 ---